feltcute/ModdingDocsMGD/Doc/Monsters/Triggers.rst

   "theText":[
-    "Triggers at the end of every round of combat, before status effects tick down.", "A round would be whenever the player and all monsters present have each had at least one turn.", "Note that upon reaching the end of the round, it will trigger for each monster in the encounter."
+    "Triggers at the end of every round of combat, before status effects tick down.", "A round would be whenever the player and all monsters present have each had at least one turn.", "Also must be called within the first 10 lineTriggers.", "Note that upon reaching the end of the round, it will trigger for each monster in the encounter."
     ]
   },